tejdas/dovemq-amqp/README_SAMPLES.md

 How to build DoveMQ samples
 ===========================

-You need JDK 1.6+ and Maven 3.x to build the code.
+You need JDK 1.7 and Maven 3.x to build the code.

-Under dovemq-samples directory, run:
+    cd dovemq-samples
     mvn clean install

 This creates the following uber jar containing all the dependent jars, under the target directory: